Learn to Surf at ‘Doho’ or Get Barreled at Strands

 If you’re coming to the West Coast to take part in our official state sport, we have the best surfing in California.
 Dana Point surf spots offer everything from the perfect waves for beginners at Doheny State Beach to rad breaks at Strands.

 Located right off of the Pacific Coast Highway, only 10 minutes from Laguna Beach, Doheny State Beach is iconic for being the best place to learn how to surf in California.
-The friendly waves welcome visitors to experience California surf culture and hang loose.
+First timers and up and coming wave riders can find fun in the slow rolling waves of the inside.
+Known as the Boneyard, the friendly waves welcome visitors to experience California surf culture and hang loose.

 Girl in the Curl offers surf lessons with expert instruction at Doheny Beach year-round.
 All their instructors are trained in CPR, First Aid and water safety.
 They are ready to help you learn to surf and fall in love with our favorite sport.
 Pro-tip: If you want to sound like a local, be sure to refer to this beach as “Doho.”Set up a Dana Point surfing lesson today by calling or checking out Girl in the Curl surf shop’s page.